biojava/biojava.github.io/wiki/BioJava:CookBook:Core:Overview.md

 extract intron sequences or sequence data flanking the gene sequence for analysis.
-By leveraging the REST or Web Services of public data sources like Uniprot or NCBI we want the api to hide these implementation details but offer enough flexibility that other public or prive data sources can be easily integrated into BioJava3.
+By leveraging the REST or Web Services of public data sources like Uniprot or NCBI we want the api to hide these implementation details but offer enough flexibility that other public or private data sources can be easily integrated into BioJava3.

 An additional design goal is to keep the size of biojava3-core module as